rodionpotachin/iot-air-quality-healthlamp-project/README.md

 |Hum          |HIGH |MID       |-    |HIGH  |
 |Temp         |HIGH |LOW         |HIGH | -    |

 **I think the above case studies show that the device is working.
 All sensors signals make sense and show a reasonably good correlation.
-There is not much outliers in the dataset.
+There are not many outliers in the dataset.
 All measurements are taken in a predictable and reliable way (or at least synchronized with real life).**

 # License